Universal Liouville action as a renormalized volume and its gradient flow: Introduction

 \subsection{Acknowledgments}

-We thank Andrea Seppi for useful discussion.
-We also thank Christopher Bishop and Alexis Michelat for comments and questions on an earlier version of the manuscript.
+We thank Jean-Marc Schlenker and Andrea Seppi for the useful discussion and the anonymous referees for constructive suggestions.
+We also thank Christopher Bishop and Alexis Michelat for their comments and questions on an earlier version of the manuscript.
 M.B. is supported by NSF grant DMS-2005498.
 K.B. is supported by NSF grant DMS-1906095.
-F.V.P. is partially supported by NSF grant DMS-2001997.
-Y.W. is partially supported by NSF grant DMS-1953945.
+F.V.P. is partially supported by NSF grant DMS-2001997 and by the European Union (ERC, RaConTeich, 101116694)\footnote{ Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.}.
+Y.W. is partially supported by NSF grant DMS-1953945 and by the European Union (ERC, RaConTeich, 101116694)\textsuperscript{\ref{ERCfootnote}}.